Banks in Hong Kong condemn violence, urge restoration of 'harmony'

 Protests in recent weeks, which have at times drawn more than a million people onto the streets, have also included the storming of the legislature and major disruptions and violence at the airport.

 Beijing has reacted sharply and has accused foreign countries, including the United States, of fomenting unrest.
-China has also sent clear warning that forceful intervention is possible, with paramilitary forces holding drills in neighboring Shenzhen.

-Reporting by Donny Kwok; Writing by Farah Master; Editing by Paul Tait
+China has also sent clear warning that forceful intervention is possible, with paramilitary forces holding drills in neighbouring Shenzhen.
+(Reporting by Donny Kwok; Writing by Farah Master; Editing by Paul Tait)